Your kitten will be fully weaned when you collect them.

 Health & Vaccinations

-Your kitten will have been wormed before collection and you will need to do this regularly, approx every 4weeks.
+They will have been wormed before collection and you will need to do this regularly, approx every 4weeks.
 For the first time I would recommend you use Panacur worming paste and once your cat is 6 months old you can start using ‘Advocate’ which although is quite expensive it is an all in one spot on treatment for worms, parasites and fleas and is excellent.
 Both of these treatments are only available from your vet.

 To prevent fleas you will need to use a flea treatment.
 I recommend ‘Front Line’ which is available from your vet or some petshops.